|

 SWCPC 734 E1

-the images are of Southern Europe, Eastern Europe, Asia, and Australia.
-Included in the
+bulk of the images are of Southern Europe, Eastern Europe, Asia, and Australia.

-collection are various miscellaneous and unidentified slides and photographs and one
+Included in the collection are various miscellaneous and unidentified slides and

 Wheeler County, Texas